Piyushbankhede/amazon-frontend-clone/README.md

 Configure SonarQube for code quality analysis.
 Refer to SonarQube documentation for detailed setup instructions.
 ## Usage
 Deploy Infrastructure:
-Use Terraform to provision AWS EC2 instances and other necessary resources. terraform init terraform apply
+Use Terraform to provision AWS EC2 instances and other necessary resources.<br>
+  terraform init<br>
+  terraform apply
 Build and Deploy Application:
 Use Jenkins pipelines to build and deploy the frontend application.